Sudan

 BACKGROUND:

 On 15 April 2023 violent clashes broke out between the Sudanese Armed Forces (SAF) and the paramilitary Rapid Support Forces (RSF).
 In their fight to preserve and expand control, both parties have perpetrated indiscriminate and deliberate attacks against civilians and civilian objects, often with rocket shells, bombardments and heavy artillery, that amount to war crimes and crimes against humanity.
-There have also been reports of the brutal and widespread use of sexual violence, including rape, sexual assault, exploitation and sexual slavery.
-Access to food, medical care and other essential services has been severely disrupted and restricted.
-According to the International Organization for Migration, over 6.1 million people have been internally displaced since 15 April while an additional 1.5 million have fled to neighboring countries.
+The Armed Conflict Location & Event Data Project has recorded over 6,050 violent events targeting civilians since the war began.
+The widespread use of sexual violence, including rape, sexual assault, exploitation and sexual slavery, has been reported.

 RECENT DEVELOPMENTS: